fauzaanu/htmljet/README.md

-# # Elementor Snaps
+# 🎨 Elementor Snaps

-Elementor Snaps is a Python script designed to take screenshots of Elementor pages automatically.
+Elementor Snaps is a beautiful Python CLI tool designed to take screenshots of Elementor pages automatically.
 It's particularly useful for recreating the UI of Elementor websites using LLMs for other purposes.

-## Why?
+## ✨ Why?

 This script automates the process of capturing screenshots of individual Elementor components.
-It can be a valuable tool for developers, designers, or anyone needing to analyze or replicate Elementor-based layouts.
+It's a valuable tool for developers, designers, or anyone needing to analyze or replicate Elementor-based layouts.

-## Features
+## 🚀 Features

-- Automatically captures screenshots of Elementor containers on a given webpage
+- 📸 Automatically captures screenshots of Elementor containers on a given webpage
-- Handles visibility checks to ensure only visible elements are captured
+- 👁️ Handles visibility checks to ensure only visible elements are captured
-- Implements error handling and logging for robust operation
+- 🛡️ Implements error handling for robust operation
-- Configurable through command-line arguments
+- 🎛️ Configurable through an intuitive command-line interface
+- 🌈 Beautiful, colorful output with progress bars and emojis

-## Requirements
+## 📋 Requirements

 - Python 3.7+
 - Playwright library
+- Typer
+- Rich

-## Installation
+## 🛠️ Installation

 1. Clone this repository:
    ```